Azure-Samples/smartbulkcopy/README.md

 ## Heaps, Clustered Rowstores, Clustered Columnstores

-From version 1.7 Smart Bulk Copy will smartly copy tables with no clustered index (heaps), and tables with clustered index (rowstore or columnstore it does't matter.)
+From version 1.7 Smart Bulk Copy will smartly copy tables with no clustered index (heaps), and tables with clustered index (rowstore or columnstore it doesn't matter.)

 Couple of notes for the Columnstore:
-- Smart Bulk Copy will always use a Batch Size of 1048576 rows, no matter what specified in the configuration, in order to maximize compression and reduce number of rowgroups, as per [best pratices](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-data-loading-guidance?view=sql-server-ver15#plan-bulk-load-sizes-to-minimize-delta-rowgroups).
+- Smart Bulk Copy will always use a Batch Size of a minimum of 102400 rows, no matter what specified in the configuration as per [best practices](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-data-loading-guidance?view=sql-server-ver15#plan-bulk-load-sizes-to-minimize-delta-rowgroups).
+If you have columnstore it is generally recommended to increase the value to 1048576 in order to maximize compression and [reduce number of rowgroups](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-data-loading-guidance?view=sql-server-ver15#plan-bulk-load-sizes-to-minimize-delta-rowgroups).
 - When copying a Columnstore table, you may see very low values (<20Mb/Sec) for the "Log Flush Speed". *This is correct and expected* as Columnstore is extremely compressed and thus the log generation rate (which is what is measured by the Log Flush Speed) is much lower than with Rowstore tables.

 ## How to use it